What is Air Pollution?

 Label wood burning stoves as harmful to better educate consumers.

-Provide effective powers to local authorities to stop unlawful burning, with all wood burners registered with local authorities to enable enforcement.
+Provide effective powers and funding to local authorities to stop unlawful burning.

 Launch a public health campaign to raise awareness of the dangers of wood burning stoves.